BrewTroller/BrewTroller-Official/README.md

 Known Issues
 -----
-1. BrewTroller 4.x boards with removable plug-in exansion modules may encounter erratic behaviour if the One-Wire master board is not installed.
+~~1.
+BrewTroller 4.x boards with removable plug-in exansion modules may encounter erratic behaviour if the One-Wire master board is not installed.~~
+2. Firmware currently builds for boards that have the atmega644p chip installed, but the resulting firmware is too big to fit on chip.

 Building
 =====